History of the Program

 - Demonstrate advanced understanding of two specific civilizations

-– Demonstrate competence in critically evaluating cutting edge ideas and relate civilizational problems with a focus on the issue areas that has not yet been adequately explored
+- Demonstrate competence in critically evaluating cutting-edge ideas and relate civilizational problems with a focus on the issue areas that have not yet been adequately explored

 - Completing all the courses required at the department they are enrolled in ( PhD: 264 ECTS) successfully